- Kāpiti summer

-We regularly monitor our beaches in partnership with Greater Wellington Regional Council.
+We regularly monitor our beaches in partnership with Greater Wellington.

 It's always a good idea to wait 48 hours after heavy rain before you swim again.
-More information can be found at Recreational water quality.
+You can find more information at Recreational water quality.

 It's hard for boaties to see heads bobbing in the waves as they're launching and landing their boats, so make sure your swimming spot is well clear of our designated boat launching zones.